 At Komen, it is our mission to save lives by meeting the most critical needs in our communities and investing in breakthrough research to prevent and cure breast cancer.
 What does Komen’s mission mean to you?

 Raising money and committing time to support those who are battling breast cancer while at the same time supporting efforts to find a cure for breast cancer.

 What was your impression of your first Race?

 Our first Komen Race for the Cure in 2002 was incredible!
 Thousands of people in support of the single objective of altering the course of breast cancer as we then knew it to be.
 The large gathering of supporters and survivors instilled the feeling of hope and the confidence of knowing that we were not alone in the journey to battle breast cancer.
 The diagnosis of breast cancer amplifies the emotions of FEAR and ISOLATION, the race event deamplified those emotions.

 What has surprised you most about being involved with the Race?

 Seeing other teams like ASTFV and individuals who are still supporting the mission of Susan G. Komen year after year.

 What do you wish other people knew about Komen?

-People need to understand the reason for Komen being here is personal and Komen’s mission isn’t just words in a sentence, but a commitment and belief that a world without breast cancer is actually possible.
+People need to understand the reason for Komen being here is personal.
+Komen’s mission isn’t just words in a sentence, but a commitment and the belief that a world without breast cancer IS actually possible.